Skip to content

 16. BorderStyle: Border style, defining whether the subtitles have an outline or background box.

-• Example: 1 indicates there is an outline but no background box, 3 indicates there is a background box.
+• Example: 1 indicates an outline but no background box, 3 indicates a background box.

 17. Outline: Outline thickness.